Ringing Black Hole is Superradiant: Ultra-light Scalar Field: Conclusions

-{\bf Conclusions:} In spite of being widely discussed in the literature, recent observation of gravitational waves has led to a resurgence of exploring the phenomena of black hole superradiance in a more general gravitational setting.
-Such phenomena were so far shown to exist in Kerr and charged black hole background \cite{Benone:2019all}.
-In this paper, we report for the first time that the gravitational wave background can also lead to superradiance when interacting with an incoming scalar wave.
+In spite of being widely discussed in the literature, recent observation of gravitational waves has led to a resurgence of exploring the phenomena of black hole superradiance in a more general gravitational setting.
+Such phenomena were so far shown to exist in Kerr and charged black hole background.
+In this paper, we report for the first time that the black hole in its ringing phase can also lead to superradiance when interacting with an incoming scalar wave.
 Apart from detecting gravitational waves, our present study opens up interesting possibilities of observing black hole merging phenomena through the complementary observables in terms of other fundamental fields.
 The basic mechanism behind this superradiance is simple.
-When an incoming scalar wave passes through the ringing GW background, gravitational energy can be transferred into the scalar wave leading to the enhancement of out-going scalar wave amplitude.
+When an incoming scalar wave passes through the ringing GW background, gravitational energy can be transferred into the scalar wave leading to the enhancement of its out-going flux.
 This is precisely what makes the scalar field absorption cross-section $\sigma^{\km l}_{ring}$ also going through the ringing phase.
 Before settling down to its standard Schwarzschild value, $\sigma^{\km l}_{ring}$ in its ringing phase assumes the negative value indicating the superradiance phenomena in the ringing black hole background.
+Finally we computed different possible time varying observables through axion-photon, axion-fermion coupling.
+All the observables namely, rotation of photon polarization ($\theta(t)$), nucleon electric dipole moment ($N_{edm}(t)$) and shifting of the energy levels ($\Delta E_{nm}(t)$) due to fermionic axial moment, naturally encode the ringing oscillation through the axion.